 Preparing for your appointment

-- Bring all the glasses and contact lenses you wear, along with lens solution for contact lenses;
+- to bring all the glasses and contact lenses you wear, along with lens solution for contact lenses;

 - you may be given eye drops to get a good photo so bring sunglasses with you in case the drops make your eyes feel sensitive;